 3 To Know: Are you ready to spring forward?

-1. Are you ready to spring forward this weekend?
+1. Daylight saving time begins Sunday.
+Are you ready to spring forward?